-- What program they use for source control?
+- What program do they use for source control?
 What development tools will I use?

 - What are some conscious efforts made to ensure developers are well rested and healthy?

 - Do you have a training budget?
-What are some activities the developers or team carry out to improve them skills, craft?
+What are some activities the developers or team carry out to improve their skills, craft?

-- What tools they provide for their programmers?
+- What tools do they provide for their programmers?
 Do they give dual monitors?
 Good PCs?

 - What is your least favorite thing about this job?

 - "What do you expect me to have accomplished for Company within the first six months?"

 - Can you make a build in one step?
 Do you make daily builds?

 - Do you have a bug database?
 Do you fix bugs before writing new code?

 - Do you use the best tools money can buy?